maya-halevy/Paradox-extended/README.md

 ### How would you test the prompts' performance?

 I have tested the prompts performance over several possible conversations.
 The general inquiry chatbot was originally consistently telling parents that the camp provided transportation services, despite the training samples indicating otherwise.
-After discussing this with ChatGPT I found that the most likely reason for this is that gpt-3.5 training data contains far more situations of camps providing transportation than not.
+The most likely reason for this is that gpt-3.5 training data contains far more situations of camps providing transportation than not.
 I stuck with the policy of not providing transportation as it  helps demonstrate that the chatbot is effectively trained with few shot learning.

 As for the router model, I tested it on many wordy examples, to make sure it out-performed a hard-coded program that simply searches for 'enroll' or 'register' keywords.
 This model is now able to understand nuance, and only deploys the registration form when the user is ready to fill it.